Child car seats: Choosing a child car seat Booster seats and multiple-group seats

 All child car seats are categorised according to the child's weight.
 Some seats span different weight groups; these seem good value because they'll last your child for longer.

-Visit our child car seat reviews to find the best seat for your child's weight.
+Visit our to find the best seat for your child's weight.

 Are combined group child car seats a good idea?

-Generally we think you're better off buying a dedicated Group 0+, Group 1, Group 2 or Group 3 seat which is suitable for the weight of your child.
+Generally we think you're better off buying a dedicated Group 0+ and then Group 1 seat for your child.
+A combined Group 2/3 seat is fine but we don't recommend backless boosters.

 Group 0/1/2 child car seats